francanete/tictactoe-react-mobx/README.md

-# tillit - Tic Tac Toe
+# React - Tic Tac Toe

 On this project, 2 players can interact with the classic game Tic Tac Toe.
 Players can choose the size of the board, 9 squares or 25 squares for the adventurers.